HenryGiraldo/gbcs-parser-js/README.md

 # gbcs-parser-js

+This project is a fork of: https://github.com/andrebdo/gbcs-parser-js

 A parser of GBCS messages, written in JavaScript.

-You can try it here: https://andrebdo.github.io/gbcs-parser-js/gbcs-parser.html
+You can try it here: https://henrygiraldo.github.io/gbcs-parser-js/gbcs-parser.html

 GBCS messages are specified in the Great Britain Companion Specification (GBCS): https://smartenergycodecompany.co.uk/the-developing-sec/